Daferia/ultimate_Quiz_P2/README.md

 # Testing

-+ During tsting the biggest issue is the duplication of the questions on the pubquiz mode and sometimes during the hard mode.
++ During testing the biggest issue is the duplication of the questions on the pub quiz mode and sometimes during the hard mode.
-+ Found that on mobile devices, it sometimes would render differently on Iphone Safari browsers.
-Could not figure out the reason around it but as it was intermintent i decided to leave the code as is.
-Left the css in for safari browsers but will need to relook at it later.
++ Found that on mobile devices, it sometimes would render differently on iPhone Safari browsers.
+Could not figure out the reason for it but as it was intermittent I decided to leave the code as-is.
-+ On some devices, Theme toggler is not being checked on load.
-After loading it once it would be fine but seemed to be only on Dark themed devices that thie issue happened.
++ On some devices, the Theme toggler is not being checked on load.
+After loading it once it would be fine but seemed to be only on Dark themed devices that this issue happened.
-+ Some mobile devices the screen width would cause the rules box to over stretch.
-I tried adding more media queries however this would cause the majority of the deives to have layout errors. decided to revert it back to have the majority working.
++ Some mobile devices the screen width would cause the rules box to overstretch.
+I tried adding more media queries however this would cause many of the devices to have layout errors.
+I decided to revert it back to have the majority working.
-+ Using the browser's responsive device list would not simulate the acual device layout.
++ Using the browser's responsive device list would not simulate the actual device layout.
 I had to use the actual device to achieve the desired result.

 \
 &nbsp;